 Use of mobile phones in vehicles whilst driving is restricted to hands free use only however still avoid making or taking phone calls when driving wherever possible.
-VF Rail: Use of blue tooth technology is not permitted.
-(Network Rail Lifesaving Rule).
+For VolkerFitzpatrick Rail projects: Use of blue tooth technology is not permitted (Network Rail Lifesaving Rule).